virtanenj/random_walk/README.md

-# random_walk
+# Random walk
-Some simple instances of random walk for simulating Brownian motion
+Some simple simulations of random walk for my essay about Brownian motion.